syncfusion-content/ej2-charts-docs/ej2-javascript/chart/chart-print.md

 In the export method, specify the following parameters to add a header and footer to the exported PDF document:

-* `header` - In the header, we can specify the text that is to appear at the top of the exported PDF.
+* `header` - Specify the text that should appear at the top of the exported PDF.
-* `footer` - In the footer, we can specify the text that is to appear at the bottom of the exported PDF.
+* `footer` - Specify the text that should appear at the bottom of the exported PDF.

 {% if page.publishingplatform == "typescript" %}